 - Aquaseal – This is used to repair holes or seal up seams on your shoes!

-- Neos Overshoe – This overshoe can be worn directly over your shoes to make them waterproof and slip-resistant.
+- Neos Overshoe – This overshoe can be worn directly over your shoes to make them waterproof and slip-resistant (this is just one retailer, so you can search around to find your size).

-7 thoughts on “How Do I Waterproof My Shoes?”
+9 thoughts on “How Do I Waterproof & Protect My Shoes?”

 I just got ZeaZoo dingo boots in black from your shop (super quick I might add!😊).
 I want to make them more water resistant and protect them.
 I have Kiwi Protect-all and Sno-seal water guard extreme.
 Do you have any advice on which I should use?
 Or any other tips?